valoni01/weather/README.md

 # performance

 Because of the size of the app, there was no need to import or use some of the provided angular features and files.
 Also, I implemented caching for the `forecast component` to reduce http calls.
 I used the onPush strategy on the child component as well.
-I removed reductant files, and also used the container directive to reduce reductant elements
+I removed reductant files,
+I used the container directive to reduce reductant elements I used `forkJoin` to ensure that the list component is rendered only when the 5 requests are   completed

 # Testing